 Substitute teachers earn significantly less than full-time classroom teachers, but there are still plenty of reasons to pursue substitute teaching.
 Often, a student will become a substitute teacher to explore the teaching profession.
 It’s a great way to find out if teaching is right for you before pursuing your teacher certification.
 It’s also an excellent opportunity to decide what teaching specialty interests you most.
 Substitute teaching is also a great way to earn money on the side if you are a stay-at-home parent, student or are self-employed.

-According to the U.S. Bureau of Labor Statistics, the median annual wage for substitute teachers in 2016 was $28,010.
+According to the U.S. Bureau of Labor Statistics, the average annual wage for substitute teachers in 2019 was $32,460.
 Different education industries will pay differently, as some industries may require more previous knowledge or training than others.
 Here is a breakdown of the top paying industries’ average salary: